schrtim/lhmp-thor-magni-challenge/README.md

 Already employed in research papers, the THÖR-MAGNI dataset demonstrates its usefulness for advancing the field of human-robot interaction, offering a wealth of opportunities for predictive modeling and comprehensive exploration of human motion dynamics in various scenarios.

-Results will be displayed in the [Leaderboard](https://schrtim.github.io/lhmp-thor-magni-challenge/leaderboard/leaderboard.html)
+Results will be displayed on the [Leaderboard](https://schrtim.github.io/lhmp-thor-magni-challenge/leaderboard/leaderboard.html)

 ## 1. How to get the data?

 Our dataset is uploaded and publicly available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10407222)

-To download it and get hands on with the data, you can simply curl it:
+To download it and get hands-on with the data, you can simply curl it:
 ```
 curl -O https://zenodo.org/records/10407223/files/THOR_MAGNI.zip && unzip -d .
 THOR_MAGNI.zip && rm -rf THOR_MAGNI.zip
 ```